 Push kick is mainly used as a defensive weapon in order to push your opponent back.
 Learn how to deliver a push kick and how to defend yourself against it.

-The main purpose of a push kick is keeping the opponent outside of his punching range and to disrupt his strikes.
+The main purpose of a push kick is to keep the opponent outside of his punching range and to disrupt his strikes.

 But is also possible to use it as an offensive move.
 Anderson Silva proved it in a fight against Vitor Belfort.
-He used front push kick to knock his opponent out by kicking him straight in the face.
+He used a front push kick to knock his opponent out by kicking him straight in the face.

 He was a bit lucky because the opponent didn't expect that and didn't even raise his hand up to block it.
-But even blocked Muay Thai push kick is still very powerful and can inflict a lot of damage.
+But even a blocked Muay Thai push kick is still very powerful and can inflict a lot of damage.

 Just to be clear: there is a difference between a straight front kick like the one used in Karate and Muay Thai push kick.